loudar/blog/articles/Analyzing my Discord messages.md

+If you're interested in running this yourself, see the [related repository on GitHub](https://github.com/loudar/sentiment-analysis).

 # Analyzing my Discord messages

 I started using Discord in 2016.
 Although I've deleted a good amount of the messages I wrote since then, it's roughly 133000 of them and counting.